Abductive reasoning

 Abductive reasoning (also called abduction, abductive inference, or retroduction) is a form of logical inference that seeks the simplest and most likely conclusion from a set of observations.
-It was formulated and advanced by American philosopher Charles Sanders Peirce beginning in the last third of the 19th century.
+It was formulated and advanced by American philosopher and logician Charles Sanders Peirce beginning in the latter half of the 19th century.

 Abductive reasoning, unlike deductive reasoning, yields a plausible conclusion but does not definitively verify it.
-Abductive conclusions do not eliminate uncertainty or doubt, which is expressed in retreat terms such as "best available" or "most likely".
-One can understand abductive reasoning as inference to the best explanation, although not all usages of the terms abduction and inference to the best explanation are equivalent.
+Abductive conclusions do not eliminate uncertainty or doubt, which is expressed in terms such as "best available" or "most likely".
+While inductive reasoning draws general conclusions that apply to many situations, abductive conclusions are confined to the particular observations in question.

 In the 1990s, as computing power grew, the fields of law, computer science, and artificial intelligence research spurred renewed interest in the subject of abduction.

 Diagnostic expert systems frequently employ abduction.

 Deduction, induction, and abduction

 Deduction

 Deductive reasoning allows deriving $b$ from $a$ only where $b$ is a formal logical consequence of $a$.
 In other words, deduction derives the consequences of the assumed.
 Given the truth of the assumptions, a valid deduction guarantees the truth of the conclusion.
-For example, given that "Wikis can be edited by anyone" ($a_1$) and "Wikipedia is a wiki" ($a_2$), it follows that "Wikipedia can be edited by anyone" ($b$).
+For example, given that "all men are mortal" ($a_1$) and "Socrates is a man" ($a_2$), it follows that "Socrates is mortal" ($b$).